+Redriver Flows

+Both statistical and time domain Redriver simulations require that AMI_Init functions of Tx1, Rx1, Tx2, and Rx2 are executed first.
+The following figure shows flows of executing AMI_Init functions in Redriver statistical and time domain simulations when the Tx2 Tx_Impulse_Input is set to “Downstream”, “Combined”, “Separate”, and Upstream, respectively.
+By setting Tx_Impulse_Input to “Upstream”, the Tx2 model maker is declaring that the Tx2 initialization (AMI_Init) function does not have the ability to adapt itself based on the downstream channel.

+If Tx_Impulse_Input is not present, the AMI_Init functions shall be executed in the same manner as when Tx_Impulse_Input is set to Downstream.
+This rule shall be applied to all AMI models.

+After completing all steps of executing Tx1, Rx1, Tx2 and Rx2 AMI_Init functions, the EDA tool may use results generated in these steps to perform the rest of the statistical or time domain simulation as described below.

-Redriver Flow
+Redriver Statistical Simulation Flow

-To perform statistical simulations, all models, including the Primary Tx, Redriver Rx, Redriver Tx, and Terminal Rx shall set Init_Returns_Impulse to True.
-Note that if a model’s AMI_Version is pre 7.1 then it shall follow the flow below which is different than the Redriver flow in IBIS 7.0 Redriver flow.
+To perform statistical simulations, all models, including the terminal Tx, Redriver Rx, Redriver Tx, and terminal Rx shall set Init_Returns_Impulse to True.

-If Tx_Impulse_Input is not present, the Redriver flow shall be the same as the flow when Tx_Impulse_Input is Downstream.

-Note that this change effects only the statical flow when all the AMI_Init model have Init_Returns_Impulse set to True.

-The flow for models prior to AMI_Version 7.1 is replaced with the same flow as AMI_Version 7.1 models with Tx_Impulse_Input set to Downstream.
-In this changed flow the output of step 3 below is convolved with the output of step 5 which is then presented to the Terminal Rx2.

-Original Redriver initialization flow replaced by Downstream flow below:

-The following figures are the initialization flows when the Tx2 Tx_Impulse_Init is set to “Downstream”, “Combined”, “Separate” and Upstream.
-In all of these cases the Tx1 Tx_Impulse_Init is set to “Downstream”.

 Step 1.
 The EDA tool obtains the impulse response of the analog channel 1, which represents the combined impulse response of Tx1’s analog model, physical channel 1, and Rx1’s analog model.

-Step 2ab.
-If Tx1’s Tx_Impulse_Input is not present or is “Downstream” or is “Combined” then column 1 of impulse_matrix shall contain the output of step 1 and Tx1’s AMI_Init function is executed.

-Step 2c.
-If Tx1’s Tx_Impulse_Input is “Separate” then column 1 of impulse_matrix shall contain the output of step 1 and column “aggressors+2” shall contain a unit impulse response and Tx1’s AMI_Init function is executed.
+Step 2.
+The output of step 1 is presented to Tx1’s AMI_Init function, and Tx1’s AMI_Init function is executed.

-Step 2d.
-If Tx1’s Tx_Impulse_Input is “Upstream” then column 1 of impulse_matrix shall contain a unit impulse response and Tx1’s AMI_Init function is executed.

-Step 3abc.
-If Tx1’s Tx_Impulse_Input is not present or is “Downstream”, “Combined” or “Separate” then the output of column 1 of step 2 is presented to the Rx1’s executable model’s AMI_Init function and the Rx1’s AMI_Init function is executed.
+Step 3.
+The output of step 2 is presented to Rx1’s AMI_Init function, and Rx1’s AMI_Init function is executed.

-Step 3d.
-If Tx1’s Tx_Impulse_Input is “Upstream” then the EDA tool shall convolve the output of step 1 with the output of step 2d and present the result to the Rx1’s executable model’s AMI_Init function and the Rx1’s AMI_Init function is executed.

 Step 4.
 The EDA tool obtains the impulse response of the analog channel 2, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.

 Step 5a.
-If Tx2’s Tx_Impulse_Input is not present or is “Downstream” then column 1 of impulse_matrix shall contain the output of step 4 and Tx2’s AMI_Init function is executed.
+If Tx2’s Tx_Impulse_Input is not present or is “Downstream” then column 1 of impulse_matrix shall contain the output of step 4.
+This impulse_matrix is presented to Tx2’s AMI_Init function, and Tx2’s AMI_Init function is executed.

 Step 5b.
-If Tx2’s Tx_Impulse_Input is “Combined” then column 1 of impulse_matrix shall contain the output of step 3 convolved with the output of step 4 and Tx2’s AMI_Init function is executed.
+If Tx2’s Tx_Impulse_Input is “Combined” then column 1 of impulse_matrix shall contain the output of step 3 convolved with the output of step 4.
+This impulse_matrix is presented to Tx2’s AMI_Init function, and Tx2’s AMI_Init function is executed.

 Step 5c.
-If Tx2’s Tx_Impulse_Input is “Separate” then column 1 of impulse_matrix shall contain the output of step 4 and column “aggressors+2” shall contain the output of step 3 and Tx2’s AMI_Init function is executed.
+If Tx2’s Tx_Impulse_Input is “Separate” then column 1 of impulse_matrix shall contain the output of step 4 and column “aggressors+2” shall contain the output of step 3.
+This impulse_matrix is presented to Tx2’s AMI_Init function, and Tx2’s AMI_Init function is executed.

 Step 5d.
-If Tx2’s Tx_Impulse_Input is “Upstream” then column 1 of impulse_matrix shall contain the output of step 3 and Tx2’s AMI_Init function is executed.
+If Tx2’s Tx_Impulse_Input is “Upstream” then column 1 of impulse_matrix shall contain the output of step 3.
+This impulse_matrix is presented to Tx2’s AMI_Init function, and Tx2’s AMI_Init function is executed.